• Skip to primary navigation

 You’ll love these sheet pan Steak and Shrimp Fajitas because they are delicious and combine a variety of flavors and textures in one dish.
 Plus, they are restaurant quality without a lot of time or work.

 The combination of steak and shrimp provides a variety of proteins in a surf and turf blend full of texture and flavor.
-Sweet and delicate shrimp with tender meaty steak is the perfect balanced bite.
+Sweet and delicate shrimp with tender steak is the perfect balanced bite.

 Plus, with this recipe everything cooks on a lined sheet pan for a quick dinner with less mess!
 All you have to do is throw out the foil when you’re done cooking.